Chart Color Schemes

 The level of residential development activity in Moonah is very low in comparison to the average area assessed nationally by AreaSearch

-Moonah has granted approximately 12 residential properties approval annually.
-Between FY-21 and FY-25, a total of 61 homes were approved, with an additional 2 approved so far in FY-26.
-The average construction cost value for new properties is $306,000.
+Moonah has recorded approximately 12 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, 61 homes were approved, with an additional 5 approved so far in FY-26.
+The average construction value of these new properties is $306,000.

-This financial year has seen $11.3 million in commercial development approvals, indicating moderate levels of commercial activity.
+In terms of commercial development, $11.3 million in approvals have been recorded this financial year.
 Compared to Greater Hobart, Moonah has significantly less development activity, at 53.0% below the regional average per person.
-The constrained new construction typically reinforces demand and pricing for existing dwellings.
-Recent construction comprises 55.0% detached dwellings and 45.0% medium and high-density housing, with a growing mix of townhouses and apartments.
-This is a significant shift from the current housing pattern, which is predominantly houses at 84.0%.
+This constrained new construction typically reinforces demand and pricing for existing dwellings, which is also below average nationally, indicating the area's maturity and possible planning constraints.
+Recent construction comprises 55.0% detached dwellings and 45.0% medium and high-density housing, including a growing mix of townhouses and apartments.
+This marks a shift from the current housing pattern, where 84.0% are houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 The location has approximately 1813 people per dwelling approval, indicating an established market.

-Population forecasts suggest Moonah will gain 299 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Population forecasts suggest Moonah will gain 139 residents by 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development